Please enter a destination

 The Ghibli Museum is the animation and art museum of Miyazaki Hayao's Studio Ghibli, one of Japan's most famous animation studios.
 They have produced many feature films with worldwide distribution such as My Neighbour Totoro, Princess Mononoke, Spirited Away, and Ponyo on the Cliff by the Sea.
 Located in Mitaka, just outside of central Tokyo, the museum is a must-see for fans of the films.
 The first floor of the museum exhibits the history and techniques of animation and has as a small theater which shows short movies by Studio Ghibli that are exclusive to the museum and are rotated monthly.
 The second floor houses special temporary exhibitions.
 In the afternoon visit nearby Kichijoji.
 Constantly ranking at the top of areas where Tokyoites would like to live, Kichijoji once enjoyed a reputation as an artists' colony, and today it is filled with little boutiques, covered shopping arcades selling anything, vintage shops, and cafés.
 Kichijoji seems to attract everyone, from upscale shoppers, hip-hop dancers practicing in the train station to musicians playing live in Inokashira Park.
 After a stroll in the park and in the small alleys of this well-loved area, sit down at a café for a cup of tea or coffee and a slice of cake.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Kyoto’s efficient local transit system.

 Your guide for the morning will meet you at your hotel and take you to the Ryogoku, the centre of Japan’s sumo world.
 As well as the Kokugikan Sumo Stadium, Ryogoku is home to most of Tokyo’s sumo heyas.
 All rikishi (wrestlers) belong to heyas, or sumo stables, where they live, train, and eat.
 You will be able to visit one of these heya to get up close and personal with these giant men and watch their asa geiko (morning training).
 The day begins in the early morning, when the lowest ranked men wake up and put in some practice before going about their assigned duties, which include cleaning the building and preparing the food for the main meal of the day.
 Higher ranked sekitori appear at a more reasonable hour, and they begin a practice session that runs from about 7am until about 10am.
 After several hours of warm up and technique practice, the wrestlers play an exciting "King of the Castle" game where one wrestler stays in the ring fighting bouts without any rest until he is defeated.
 After training, it is time to eat like sumo at a local restaurant specializing in chanko nabe.
 Chanko nabe is a Japanese stew with chicken, fish, tofu, and vegetables.
 While a very healthy dish, when eaten in sumo sized amounts it helps the wrestlers to gain weight.
 Many of the restaurants in the area that serve chanko nabe are run by ex-sumos.
+The tour will finish in the Ryogoku area.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Take a half day tour of this fascinating city with a local guide, making use of Tokyo’s comprehensive and user friendly public transport system.
 The day begins with a visit to the Imperial Palace, home of Japan’s Imperial Family.
 Next is Asakusa, Tokyo’s old town where you can soak in the atmosphere of the Tokyo of old.
 Visit Sensoji, Tokyo’s oldest temple and wander down Nakamise, a shopping street that has been providing temple visitors with a variety of traditional, local snacks and tourist souvenirs for centuries.
 Take the subway across town to Meiji Shrine, a shrine dedicated to the deified spirit of Emperor Meiji and a popular place for traditional Japanese weddings.
 If time permits, you can take a walk down Omotesando shopping street, a broad tree lined avenue home to the flagship stores of the world’s top fashion brands.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.